 The day has finally arrived.
 You bat your eyes open after a night of excited tossing and turning.
 It’s early: no one else is awake yet.
 You sit up and stretch, beaming from ear to ear.
 Your gaze falls on the little white envelope sitting on your nightstand, marked with your name, written especially for you by your best friend and fiancé(e) and given to you at last night’s rehearsal dinner.
 You had strict instructions not to open the envelope until the morning of your wedding day, and that moment has come at last.
 Isn’t that an incredibly touching visual?

-Penning a private love letter to your fiancé(e) for your big day is a sweet, intimate way of reminding them – after all the hectic planning and organization – that you can’t wait to marry them.
+Penning a private love letter to your fiancé(e) for your big day is a sweet, intimate way of reminding them – after all the hectic wedding planning and organization – that you can’t wait to marry them.
 Some couples exchange letters they’ve written to each other weeks, even months in advance.
 Others wait until the night before, when the emotions are strongest, to compose their love notes.
-A number of sweethearts open their loved one’s message first thing in the morning, while others wait for other significant parts of the day, such as just after they’re done getting ready or in the final moments leading up to their walk down the aisle.
+A number of sweethearts open their loved one’s message first thing on the morning of the wedding, while others wait for other significant parts of the day, such as just after they’re done getting ready or in the final moments leading up to their walk down the aisle.
 No matter the timing, it provides the nearly newlyweds with a quick escape from the chaos of the day to reflect on their love and commitment to one another.

 How do you write a heartfelt wedding letter?
 As with anything from the heart, it can be difficult to put one’s thoughts and feelings into words when writing a letter to the bride or groom, so we came up with a list of tips for how to write a love letter to your darling on your wedding day.